Vaibhav2001/Vaibhav2001.github.io/_posts/2019-3-27-Tournament.md

 ### Overview

 <div style="text-align: justify">
 This question came in ZCO in the year 2013 and was based on logic and simple maths.
 The question basically requires you to think and that's all you need honestly.
+We are introduced to two kids: Hobbes and Calvin.
+Now Calvin has received a challenge to chew gums (I know weird).
+Calvin has to chew as many combinations of the available gums as possible.
+However, he knows that he cannot chew two gums whose hardness quotient is more than <b>"K"</b>.
+We can easily do brute force to find the answer, but the time contsrants restrict that.
+So, we just have to think logically. and i guess it will all be straightforward after that.
 </div>

 ### Approaching The Solution